szegedai/SHunQA/docs/pipeline.md

 ## OutOfDomainDetection

-This steps add the `ood_class` key to the dictionary.
+This step add the `ood_class` key to the dictionary.
 The value will be the prediction from the OOD model.

+## Reader

+This step adds the `reader` key to the dictionary.
+The value will be the prediction from the Reader model.